-The OA Camp Chief is the Ku-Ni-Eh Lodge's on-site representative.
-During your week at camp, you will see them several times as they help to enhance your unit's programs with OA opportunities, host events for Arrowmen, and encourages service to others and the camp itself through the week.
+The OA Camp Coordinator is Ku-Ni-Eh Lodge's on-site representative.
+During your week at camp, you will see them several times as they help to enhance your unit's programs with OA opportunities, host events for Arrowmen, and encourage service to others and the camp itself through the week.

 The OA has supported Camp Friedlander in numerous ways over the years.
 Each year Ku-Ni-Eh Lodge provides the camp with thousands of service hours, setting up and taking down all of the tents, providing equipment maintenance, and executing conservation projects.
 Each year Ku-Ni-Eh Lodge, with the support of local units, also raises thousands of dollars for camperships, camp improvement projects, and significant donations to the Dan Beard Council.
-Arrowmen play an integral role, both historically and contemporarily, at the camp they all know and love, and look forward to celebrating with you in another amazing year at Friedlander!
+Arrowmen play an integral role at the camp they all know and love, and look forward to celebrating with you in another amazing year at Friedlander!